hedongya/OCR/README.md

 # Features learned by different layers
 Within the same level conv layers,only some of them have learned effective features.
-With the layer going deeper, features learned by them become more abstract.
+With the layers going deeper, features learned by them become more and more abstract.

 <img src="https://github.com/hedongya/OCR/blob/master/results/featureLayer1.png" width = "600">
 <img src="https://github.com/hedongya/OCR/blob/master/results/featureLayer2.png" width = "600">